material-components/material-components-ios/components/List/README.md

 #endif
 ```

-Lastly, as seen in self-sizing step 2, when setting the width of the cell we need to set it to be the width of the collection view bounds minus the adjustedContentInset that now insets based on the safe area.
+Lastly, as seen in the self-sizing section on step 2, when setting the width of the cell we need to set it to be the width of the collection view bounds minus the adjustedContentInset that now insets based on the safe area.

 ### Landscape Support